 4.1.4. the Charges.

 5.2.
 Signature or agreement of the timesheet by the Hirer is confirmation of the number of hours worked.
 If the Hirer is unable to sign or agree a timesheet produced for authentication by the Agency Worker because the Hirer disputes the hours claimed, the Hirer shall inform Recruiteasy as soon as is reasonably practicable and shall co-operate fully and in a timely fashion with Recruiteasy to enable Recruiteasy to establish what hours, if any, were worked by the Agency Worker.
-Failureto sign or agree to the timesheet does not absolve the Hirer of its obligation to pay the Charges in respect of the hours worked.
+Failure to sign or agree to the timesheet does not absolve the Hirer of its obligation to pay the Charges in respect of the hours claimed by the Agency Worker.

 5.3.
 The Hirer shall not be entitled to decline to sign or agree to a timesheet on the basis that it is dissatisfied with the work performed by the Agency Worker.
 In the event that the Hirer is dissatisfied with the Agency Worker the provisions of clause 10.1 below shall apply.

 6.1.
-The Hirer agrees to pay the Charges as notified to and agreed with the Hirer.
-The Charges are calculated according to the number of hours worked by the Agency Worker (to the nearest quarter hour) and comprise the following:
+The Hirer agrees to pay the Charges as notified to and agreed with the Hirer and as subsequently invoiced.
+The Charges are calculated according to the number of hours worked or claimed by the Agency Worker (to the nearest quarter hour) and comprise the following:

 6.1.1. the Agency Worker’s hourly rate of pay;